vikas9dev/spring-ai/docs/10-transcription,-speech,-and-image-generation-using-spring-ai_combined.md

 *   **Language:** Specify the language of the audio.
 *   **Temperature:** Adjust the temperature value (default is 0.7).

-Let's look at the `transcript response format` enum.
+Let's look at the `TranscriptResponseFormat` enum.

 The enum constants include:
 *   JSON